 While some Edmonton schools have shifted to at-home learning only for grades 7-12, BSEC remains available for in-person as well as at-home learning and supports.
 At this time, we are able to remain available in this manner because there is sufficient physical distance and layered protections in place to allow in-person operation.

-Here is what you need to know about attending school here in the new year:
+Here is what you need to know about attending school:

 - Our students MAY attend in person.
 Note: ALL safety protocols remain in place for in-person learning.
 This includes wearing masks at all times in the building, observing physical distance, using hand hygiene regularly and staying away if you have any COVID-19 symptoms.